littlebizzy/slickstack/docs/ubuntu.md

 SS_REBOOT_MIN_UPTIME="3600"
 ```

 With the default value, it refuses to reboot a server that has been running for less than one hour.
-This helps prevent accidental reboot loops when the command is called from another script.
+This helps prevent accidental reboot loops when another script calls it.

 The scheduled reboot interval defaults to: